djthorpe/graph/README.md

 }
 ```

+The _magic_ here is that `MyInterface` is created without further code, and according
+to the lifecycle can resolve its' own dependencies and even run background tasks.
+When it terminates it can also dispose of any used resources.

-Here is the implementation of the interface, and definition of the
+Less magically, here is the implementation of the interface, and definition of the
 lifecycle:

 ```go